Aegisub/aegisite/source/docs/3.1/ASS_Tags.html.md

 and moves with constant speed so it ends up at (_x2_,_y2_).
 [[Alignment|ASS_Tags#linealignment]] influences movement coordinates the same way as it influences `\pos` coordinates.

-> _In VSFilter 2.39 and later, you can use non-integer numbers for the X and Y
-> coordinates.
-Note that this might not be safe for softsubbing._

 In the second version, the times _t1_ and _t2_ are given in milliseconds, ie. one thousandth of a second, and are relative to the start time of the